Understanding The Aggressive Dog

-The majority of dogs that have been at the centre of this are often big and powerful.
+The majority of dogs that have been at the center of this are often big and powerful.

-We need to remember that these are biases attributable to a disproportionate risk of injury associated with larger and/or more physically powerful breeds.
+We need to remember that there are biases attributable to a disproportionate risk of injury associated with larger and/or more physically powerful breeds.

 As a vet in practice, I can tell you that there are some very scary chihuahuas out there!

 There are some breeds that have been designated as dangerous.

 The importation of the following breeds of dog into Australia is prohibited:

 - Perro de Presa Canario or Presa Canario

 Each state has it’s own definition of what a restricted breed of dog is defined as.
 You can find the laws here: